jhavenz/laravel-permission-name-generator/readme.md

 ### Note:
 **This package is a glorified getter/setter for permission strings.
 Providing convenience and convention.

-**_There is ZERO logic when the time comes to AUTHORIZE ANYTHING throughout your app.
+**_There is ZERO logic when the time comes to AUTHORIZING ANYTHING throughout your app.
 This is an entirely seperate matter._**

-**All package logic is related to generating 'permission strings' very easily and retrieving them, very eaasily, throughout your app.**
+**All package logic is related to generating 'permission strings' very easily and retrieving them very easily throughout your app.
+Convention and Predictability are at the heart of what this package provides.**

 ---
 ## Quick Start